jkomlancz/terra-cycle-test/README.md

     -u %USER%         --> github user (the repository owner) -r %REPOSITORY%   --> the repository name
     -auth             --> GitHub limits the requests, but if you authenticate yourself GitHub increases the limit.
-                          If you use this arg the program will ask you to enter  GitHub profile username, password
+                          If you use this arg the program will ask you to enter  GitHub profile username, password.
+                          Example: ruby main.rb -u jkomlancz -r terra-cycle-test-repo -auth